Contractors must schedule all progress inspections and special inspections at appropriate intervals: Inspection Requests Form

 Estimating Methodology Manual and WBS Code Templates

 Unifier is a web-based collaboration environment designed to support project and facility management at the University of Utah.
-Planning, Design & Construction and Business Services utilize Unifier to support project management activities on campus.
+Project Design & Construction and Business Services use Unifier to support project management activities on campus.
 The system is utilized during all phases of a project.
-It allows project managers, university clients, architects, engineers, contractors, and administrators to collaborate, route, review, and approve contracts, change orders, and invoices.
+It allows project managers, university clients, architects, engineers, contractors, and administrators to collaborate, route, review, and approve contracts and change orders and invoices.

-Primarily, the Unifier system is to provide accurate and timely project financial information, track closeout processes, and create an electronic repository for all projects.
-For more information on the University's Unifier implementation, please contact Jeff Record at firstname.lastname@example.org.
+The Unifier program provides accurate and timely project financial information, tracks closeout processes, and creates an electronic repository for all projects.
+For more information on the university's Unifier implementation, please contact Jeff Record at email@example.com.

 Utility Locate Request

-Prior to the start of excavation for any University project, contractors are required to submit a Utility Locate Service Request.
-For access to utility maps or survey control data, please contact Lenard Barney at email@example.com or call (801) 585-5070.
+Prior to the start of excavation for any university project, contractors are required to submit a Utility Locate Service Request.

 - Electric power